Gynodioecy

-Gynodioecy is sometimes considered a mixed breeding system alongside trioecy and androdioecy.
+Gynodioecy is sometimes considered a mixed mating system comparable with trioecy and androdioecy.
 It is also considered a dimorphic sexual system alongside dioecy and androdioecy.

-Gynodioecy occurs as a result of a genetic mutation that inhibits a hermaphroditic plant from producing pollen, while keeping the female reproductive parts intact.
+Gynodioecy occurs as a result of transmission of nuclear (nuclear male sterility) or, more commonly, extra-nuclear (e.g. cytoplasmic male sterility) mutated alleles, which prevents pollen production, while keeping the female reproductive parts intact; other members of the species population do not inherit the mutated alleles, thus remaining hermaphrodites.
+In some cases, a combination of both nuclear and extra-nuclear mechanisms is observed in determining the sterile phenotype.
 Gynodioecy is extremely rare, with fewer than 1% of angiosperm species exhibiting the breeding system.
 Some notable taxa that exhibit a gynodioecious mating system include Beta vulgaris (wild beet), Lobelia siphilitica, Silene, and Lamiaceae.

+Etymology

+The word gynodioecy comes from Greek; gyne (woman), di- (twice or double), and oikos (house).
+The term was first used by Charles Darwin in 1877 when writing about plant morphology.

 Evolution

 Gynodioecy is often referred to as the evolutionary intermediate state between hermaphroditism and dioecy, however there is no evidence it is an intermediate state in animals.
 Gynodioecy has been investigated by biologists dating as far back as to Charles Darwin.

 Gynodioecy can evolve from hermaphroditism due to certain environmental factors.
 If enough resources in a population are allocated to the female functions in a hermaphroditic species, gynodioecy will ensue.
-On the other hand, if more of those resources favor a hermaphrodite’s male functions, androdioecy will result.
+On the other hand, if more of those resources favor a hermaphrodite's male functions, androdioecy will result.
 A high rate of self-pollination in a population facilitates the maintenance of gynodioecy by increasing the inbreeding costs for hermaphrodites.
 Thus, as the rate of inbreeding increases in a population, the more likely gynodioecy is to occur.

 Hermaphroditic plants may be able to reproduce on their own but in many species they are self-incompatible.
 Research has shown that a species can be either gynodioecious or self-incompatible, but very rarely is there a co-occurrence between the two.
-Therefore, gynodioecy and self-incompatibility tend to prevent each other’s maintenance.
+Therefore, gynodioecy and self-incompatibility tend to prevent each other's maintenance.
 Self-incompatibility of plants helps maintain androdioecy in plants, since males are in competition with only hermaphrodites to fertilize ovules.
 Self-incompatibility leads to a loss in gynodioecy, since neither hermaphrodites nor females have to deal with inbreeding depression.

 Two scenarios have been proposed to explain the evolutionary dynamics of the maintenance of gynodioecy.
 The first scenario, known as the balancing selection theory, considers the genetic factors that control gynodioecy over long evolutionary time scales.
 The balancing selection leads to cycles that explain the normal sex ratios in gynodioecious populations.
 The second scenario, known as epidemic dynamics, involves the arrival and loss of new cytoplasmic male sterility genes in new populations.
 These are the same genes that invade hermaphrodite populations and eventually result in gynodioecy.